hudsonst/fend-project-memory-game/README.md

 This is an interactive version of the classic "Concentration" card game.

-THe objective is to match all cards as quickly as possible with as few moves as possible.
+The objective is to match all cards as quickly as possible with as few moves as possible.

 ## Instructions